codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+A woman is on trial for beating her husband to death with his guitar collection.
+Judge says, ‘First offender?’
+She says, ‘No, first a Gibson!
+Then a Fender!’

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. IMKO-1
+ 1. JavaScript
- 2. IZOT 1030
+ 2. PHP
- 3. Pravetz 8D
+ 3. Python
- 4. Pravetz 82
+ 4. C#

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  JavaScript
 </details>